tomasznazarenko/tomasznazarenko.github.io/_posts/2019-10-09-SwiftUI-notes.md

   - swiftUI
 ---

-# SwiftUI notes

-This post will be updated on regular basis.
+I am updating this post on regular basis.
+I'm sharing these notes as I am learning SwiftUI framework.

 ## Terms